edwardmanapov/NashEquilibriumAlgorithm/README.md

-# NashEquilibriumAlgorithm
+# Algorithm in Searching of Nash Equilibrium in Multi-player Games
+A research is made on algorithmic game theory.
 I designed and implemented a algorithm which performs a search of Nash equilibrium in two-player and multi-player games using brute-force technique; this involves a basic knowledge background, which is covered properly.
 The source language of the algorithm is objective C, beside this pseudo-code is